The 21 Best Things To Do in Bucharest, Romania

 The Palace of the Parliament is currently the largest building in Bucharest and is the second largest administrative building in the world after the Pentagon.

-The Parliament Palace is a truly colossal building, and is a must see during your time in Bucharest.
-If seeing the outside isn’t enough for you, then you can also take a tour of the palace for as little as 40 lei per person.
-Click here for information about booking a tour of the Palace of Parliament.
+The Parliament Palace is a truly colossal building and is a must-see during your time in Bucharest.
+If seeing the outside isn’t enough for you, then you can also book a tour of the palace to explore its magnificent interior.

-If you’re visiting during September you may be able to witness the brilliant iMapp Bucharest – a 3D video mapping contest which sees fabulous displays projected onto the palace.
-It’s said to be a true spectacle, so we strongly recommending checking out the iMapp Bucharest website to see the latest information regarding the date of the next contest!
+If you’re visiting during September, you may be able to witness the brilliant iMapp Bucharest, a 3D video mapping contest which sees fabulous displays projected onto the palace.
+It’s said to be a true spectacle, so we recommend checking out the iMapp Bucharest website to see the latest information regarding the date of the next contest.

 The Palace of Parliament in Bucharest, Romania